SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 It is highly recommended that you use the GitHub Integration that SmartThings offers with their IDE.
 This will make it **much** easier to keep up to date with changes over time.
 For the general steps needed for setting up GitHub IDE integration, please visit <http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html> and follow the steps for performing the setup.

 ## Install Preparation
-The first step is to ensure that you delete any existing Ecobee related devices and SmartApps.
+The first step is to ensure that you delete any existing Ecobee related devices and SmartApps that you may have from other sources.
 They are likely not compatible with this codebase and are almost certain to cause problems down the road.

 If you are not familiar with adding your own custom devices, then be sure to familiarize yourself with the [SmartThings IDE](https://graph.api.smartthings.com/) before you begin the installation process.

 You will also need to make sure that you remember your Ecobee username and password.
 You should login to <http://www.ecobee.com/> now to ensure you have your credentials.

-## <a name="install-device-type">Install Device Types</a>
+## <a name="install-device-type">Install Device Handlers</a>
-Here we will install two (2) different Device Types:
+Here we will install two (2) different Device Handlers:
 - `Ecobee Thermostat`
 - `Ecobee Sensor`

 Follow the steps for _either_ the GitHub Integration or the Manual method below.
 Do **not** try to do both methods.

-### Install Using GitHub Integration
+### Install Using GitHub Integration (Recommended Method)
 Follow these steps (all within the SmartThings IDE):
-- Click on the `My Device Types` tab
+- Click on the `My Device Handlers` tab
 - Click `Settings`
 - Click `Add new repository` and use the following parameters:
   - Owner: `StrykerSKS`